shimaore/black-metal/queuer.coffee.md

               return null

-            event = if call.broadcasting then 'broadcast' else 'handle' unless await call.transition event
+            event = if call.broadcasting then 'broadcast' else 'handle'

+For broadcast calls, give the other agents a chance to progress as well.

+            await nextTick() if call.broadcasting

+            unless await call.transition event
               debug 'Queuer.__evaluate_agent build_call: Error: call did not transition to handled', agent.key, call.key
               return null